ashwini-devops74/simple-node-python-app/README.md

 ## Project

-Deployed a Python app on Heroku, configured Prometheus to scrape metrics, and visualized data using Grafana.
+Deployed a Python app on minikube, configured Prometheus to scrape metrics, and visualized data using Grafana.

 ### Files used:
 * [prometheus.yml](prometheus/prometheus.yml)